 - Sleep.
 No one disputes the value of nine or more hours sleep for recovery.
 If you need to be further convinced, read the 20-page Sleep Manual for Athletes, or get Tom Brady’s book, The TB12 method.

 - Hydration.
 Again, there is consensus among the experts, who recommend getting hydrated before the workout, staying hydrated during, and maintaining hydration following.
-For a short review based on clinical studies, read 4 Ways Post-Workout Hydration is Crucial to Recovery.
-Brady (TB12 Method) also covers this, and after following his advice, I can personally attest to the recovery value of hydration.
+For a short review based on clinical studies, read Tom Brady (TB12 Method).
+After following his advice, I can personally attest to the recovery value of hydration.